- Home

 To help in this process, ask yourself the following questions:

-1. What am I using this bank account for?
-If you're just looking for a safe place to deposit your income, you may not want to deep dive into account providers that offer all the bells and whistles, for example.
-But if you want a bank account that tracks and tags your transactions, sends you app reminders and alerts and offers innovative fintech, you may want to factor this into your search.
+If you're simply looking for a safe place to deposit your income, you may not want to deep dive into comparing account providers that offer all the bells and whistles.
+However, if you want a bank account that tracks and tags your transactions, sends you app reminders and alerts, and offers innovative fintech solutions, you may want to factor these features into your search.
+An Australian bank comparison using our comparison tables could help you find the account that best meets your needs.

-2. What fees may I be charged?
 As mentioned above, there are a few fees that you may be charged for your bank account.
 If avoiding a particular fee, such as foreign transaction fees, is important to your financial needs, consider comparing transaction fee-free options.

-3. What features are important to me?
 Do you rely on contactless payments and your digital wallet most days?
 Do you love innovative fintech and working with online-based financial institutions?
 Or do you rely on face-to-face customer service and prefer to go into branches to do your banking?
 All of these features and behaviours matter when it comes to choosing the best bank account for you.

-4. Is my childhood bank still the best option?
 It's a hard question to answer, but many Aussies get trapped in the loyalty cycle of sticking with the same bank they've been with since they were a kid for all their financial products.
 This is why comparing your options is invaluable in ensuring you're getting the best bank account for your financial needs.

 Can you open a bank account online?